peteletroll/DockRotate/README.md

 NodeRotate is intended for modders who want to create new rotating parts.
 There's an example NodeRotate.cfg file in the distribution, see there for details.

+Forum user Psycho\_zs contributed a couple of motors based on the original BZ-52 Radial Attachment Point.
+You can find them in VAB/SPH in the Utility section.